 When Magnus Maximus left Britain to pursue his imperial ambitions on the continent, he left behind his British wife, Elen Lwyddog, and their children.
 Having become Western Roman Emperor in 383 AD, and perhaps foreseeing the fading of Roman administration in the provinces, Magnus Maximus returned to Britain and began transferring local authority to local leaders.
 This extended to his sons - Owain Finddu, Anwn Dynod and Custennin - who were given control of territories in Wales.

-Wales, centred on the territories of the Demetae tribe.
+Anwn Dynod's protectorate was based in southwestern Wales, centred on the territories of the Demetae tribe.
+Over time, the territory became the kingdom of Dyfed. |

 Like his brothers, Anwn Dynod - otherwise known as Antonius Donatus Gregorius - appears to have been accepted by the Britons as a leader.
 His protectorate of Southwest Wales was centred on the territories of the Celtic Demetae tribe and his capital was most likely at Moridunum (modern-day Caermarthen).
 Anwn Dynod would have ruled more as a Roman governor rather than a Celtic king and, although he and his brothers have been given Welsh names by later chroniclers, it's much more likely they would have considered themselves Roman.